Research in Community Health Sciences

 Alcohol and Substance Use

 Alcohol and substance use research in the department focuses on the etiology and consequences of drinking and the development and evaluation of programs and policies for reducing alcohol-related risk taking and harm.
 The focus of research is preventing drinking behaviors that result in harmful consequences.
 Faculty research is funded by NIH/AAA.
 Examples of research in this area include conducting randomized controlled trials to test best practices to motivate people in health care settings to change unhealthy alcohol and drug use and navigate the specialized treatment when needed; and the development and evaluation of programs and policies designed to reduce college student drinking and negative alcohol-related consequences.
-We also oversees annual surveys of nearly 350,000 first-year college students on a range of issues related to alcohol and other drug use, the study of underage alcohol use, adolescent alcohol brief intervention, and the study of drinking onset; cultural issues; alcohol-related risk behavior and protective factors.
+We also oversee annual surveys of nearly 350,000 first-year college students on a range of issues related to alcohol and other drug use, the study of underage alcohol use, adolescent alcohol brief intervention, and the study of drinking onset; cultural issues; alcohol-related risk behavior and protective factors.

-Several faculty in the CH department focus on assessing and intervening with victims and perpetrators of violence.
+Several faculty in the CHS department focus on assessing and intervening with victims and perpetrators of violence.
 Specific sub-topics within violence that are the focus of our research include teen dating violence, adult partner violence, community violence, bullying toward lesbian, gay, and bisexual youth, child and forced marriage, forced sex trade, and violence prevention with emergency department patients who have sustained gun shot and knife wounds.
 Funded research projects are located in multiple cities and towns in Massachusetts, India, and Russia.
 All faculty who are engaged in violence prevention research have established strong partnerships with community-based practitioners, which they view as vital to successful violence prevention research and practice efforts.
 In addition, our consideration of violence includes the social and community contexts that influence violence perpetration, and the emotional and physical consequences of intentional injury.

 Chronic Disease Prevention and Control